 What is the role of a personal injury attorney in these cases?

-A personal injury lawyer assists clients in several critical ways in premises liability cases.
+A personal injury lawyer assists you in several critical ways in premises liability cases.

-A skilled attorney interviews accident victims to assess their medical needs and learn the facts of a case.
-An attorney can then help injury victims receive immediate medical attention and manage their ongoing medical care.
+A skilled attorney interviews accident victims to assess your medical needs and learn the facts of a case.
+An attorney can then help you receive immediate medical attention and manage your ongoing medical care.

 When an at-fault party is insured, an injury attorney can file a personal injury claim with the insurance company and negotiate the claim with the applicable insurance adjuster.

-Finally, premises liability attorneys can file lawsuits in personal injury cases and work to receive favorable verdicts on behalf of their clients.
+Finally, premises liability attorneys can file lawsuits in personal injury cases and work to receive favorable verdicts on your behalf.

 What are the benefits of a premises liability lawyer?

-A premises liability lawyer helps clients receive the maximum compensation possible for their injuries.
+A premises liability lawyer helps you receive the maximum compensation possible for your injuries.

 They know and understand the true value in these cases.
 This means a lawyer will not back down from an insurance adjuster or accept a lowball settlement offer from a property owner.

 Personal injury attorneys can also find hidden value in a case (for example, by gathering overlooked evidence).
-As a result, they can help maximize a victim’s payout.
+As a result, they can help maximize your payout.

-Further, a premises liability lawyer manages an accident case from the minute he/she accepts the case.
-Injury victims are then free to concentrate on their health and healing.
+Further, a premises liability lawyer manages an accident case from the minute they accept the case.
+You are then free to concentrate on your health and healing.

 Note that almost all personal injury lawyers provide free initial consultations.
-This means a victim can get all of his/her legal questions answered without spending a dime.
+This means you can get all of your legal questions answered without spending a dime.

-Note, too, that the communications between a lawyer and his/her client are protected by the attorney-client relationship.
-A result is that a lawyer cannot disclose these communications without first getting a client’s consent.
+Note, too, that the communications between a lawyer and yourself are protected by the attorney-client relationship.
+A result is that a lawyer cannot disclose these communications without first getting your consent.

 For additional help…